Dragons on the water, disco sequins on stage, and beauty all around signal summer on Flathead Lake.

 Your chance to try dragon boating!
 Certified coaches from the Flathead DragonFlies dragon boat team will provide basic paddling instruction and then you can practice what you learned in the dragon boat.
 Cost is $5 and includes lunch (hamburger or hot dog, chips & a drink).
 For more info call 406-579-6654 or email the team.

 These are the Flathead Dragonflies, a local club team of paddlers preparing for the upcoming Montana Dragon Boat Festival.
-Scheduled for the weekend of September 9–10, 2017, the festival attracts more than 2,000 participants and thousands of spectators from across the U.S. and Canada; in just a few years it has become one of Montana’s most anticipated events.
-This year the competition promises to be even livelier with the addition of an inaugural elite division — festival organizers have invited the top dragon boat teams in the country to compete for the title of Rocky Mountain Dragon Boat Champion.
+Scheduled for the weekend of September 9–10, 2017, the sixth-annual event was forced to cancel due to unsafe air conditions caused heavy smoke from wild fires burning in the greater region.
+However, festival organizers immediately started planning for the September 2018 festival.
+The festival typically attracts more than 2,000 participants and thousands of spectators from across the U.S. and Canada.
+With beginner and competitive races, in just a few years it has become one of Montana’s most anticipated events.
 The colorful festival is based in the quaint community of Lakeside, on the northwestern shore of Flathead Lake.

 The Dragonflies’ summer practice sessions are a fun and colorful spectacle to watch for a spell.
 (The team practices on Tuesday and Thursday evenings out of Somers, at the north tip of Flathead Lake, just south of Kalispell on Highway 93.)
 As competition dates get closer, look to see the Flies’ boat and maybe some others on the water more often, adding yet more color to one of the most vibrant places in the Rocky Mountains.
 You can follow the Flies on Facebook or drop them an email.